 Capture Customer Feedback in Real-Time

 As with many things in life, when using customer experience surveys, timing is critical.
 It’s best to engage with customers while they’re interacting with your brand.
 Please don’t wait until after their journey with you is over.
-Real-time customer feedback is what you should shoot for, for a variety of different reasons.
+Real-time customer feedback, on topics such as different aspects of customer service and digital product experience examples, is what you should shoot for, for a variety of different reasons.

 First, you’re more likely to get feedback if you ask for it in real-time.
 Many customers ignore survey requests from firms they bought from a while ago.
 That’s for the simple reason that they’ve forgotten about the interactions with the brand.
 Being proactive and seeking real-time feedback, too, helps to show customers that you care.
-That’s especially true if you act on their feedback and implement changes based on it.
+That’s especially true if you act on their feedback and implement changes to areas such as your customer service attitudes and practices based on it.

 What you must do is track customer behaviour and seek openings to capture feedback.
 Take, for example, if someone has visited your site’s pricing page a few times but not made a purchase.
 You could reach out in that case and ask if there’s something specific putting them off.
-That kind of feedback is what you can use to define and drive your customer experience vision.
+That kind of feedback is what you can use to define and drive your customer experience vision and provide the most effective definition of customer engagement going forward.

 Use a Quality Framework For Your Team

 Defining a customer experience vision solidifies what you want to achieve.
 Building personas helps you understand your customers.
 They do fund your business, after all.
-Capturing feedback from those customers provides concrete ideas to improve customer experience.
+Capturing feedback from those customers provides concrete ideas to improve different customer service areas and overall customer experience.
 It’s now time to implement your new customer experience strategy.

 That strategy needs to be consistently delivered across your organisation.
 All departments and all staff members must be on the same page.
-The best way to achieve that is by creating and applying a quality framework for your team.
+The best way to achieve that is by creating and applying a quality framework for your team, affecting everything from customer service department objectives to the values of your consumer service centre.
 Such a framework lays out what’s expected of staff in delivering your vision.
 It’s the major planning element of customer experience management (CXM).

 By using a quality framework, you can identify where each of your team members stands in terms of CXM.
 That makes it easier to pinpoint any training needs they may have to reach the standard you need.
 In turn, you can then swiftly offer extra coaching or training where required.

 Your framework will create an environment where tracking the development of your team is simpler.
 That means you can monitor essential quality-related metrics.
-Those metrics record how well your team is delivering your customer experience vision.
+Many companies are familiar with techniques used to identify customer service failure and make improvements to customer service operations.
+These metrics also record how well your team is delivering your customer experience vision.
 Prime examples include things like response times, positive customer reviews, etc.

 Measure the Customer Feedback